malaviya-parth/CN/07_Application Layer/01_DNS.md

 ## Registrars
 - How are new domains added to DNS?
 This is done through a registrar, a commercial organization accredited by **ICANN.** A registrar first verifies that the requested domain name is unique and then enters it into the DNS database.
 A fee is charged.
 - Today, there are many registrars; their names can be found at http://www/intenic.net
 - To register, the organization needs to give the name of its server and the IP address of the server.
-For example, a new commercial organization named **abc** with a server named **ws** and IP address 200.200.200.5 needs to give the following information to one pf the registrars:
+For example, a new commercial organization named **abc** with a server named **ws** and IP address 200.200.200.5 needs to give the following information to one of the registrars:
   - Domain name: WS.wonderfil.com
   - IP address: 200.200.200.5